Whiteknight/ParserObjects/docs/v3/parsers_core.md

 ### Function Parser

 The `Function` parser takes a callback function to perform the parse.
 The callback takes `success` and `fail` arguments, which are functions to generate the correct result object with filled-in metadata.
+It will automatically rewind the input sequence on failure, so you do not need to cleanup manually.
+It will also automatically report the correct number of consumed input tokens so you do not need to track it yourself.

 ```csharp
 var parser = new FuncParser<char, string>((t, success, fail) => {